How to Administer Eye Drops to Kids and Babies

 This guide offers tips for effective and stress-free application, cleaning techniques, and managing conditions like conjunctivitis.
 Make eye care easier for your child with these expert strategies.

-Kids may need eye drops for a variety of reasons.
 There’s “The Goop.”
-And no, I’m not referring to a well loved celebrity skincare brand here, unfortunately.
+And no, I’m not referring to a well-loved celebrity skincare brand here, unfortunately.
 (But I do love Goop sunscreen, FYI).
-The Goop occurs when there is an infection in the eye, often bacterial, that causes copious amounts of mucous to secrete from and congeal around the tear ducts.
+The Goop occurs when there is an infection in the eye, often bacterial, that causes copious amounts of mucous to secrete and congeal around the tear ducts.

-The Goop usually represents the much dreaded and always feared rendition of bacterial conjunctivitis, also known as contagious pink eye.
-The mucous can get so bad that vision is obscured and their poor little eyes can get congested, gunk up, and cake shut from The Goop.
+The Goop usually represents the much-dreaded and always-feared rendition of bacterial conjunctivitis, also known as contagious pink eye.
+The mucous can get so bad that vision is obscured, and their poor little eyes can get congested, gunk up, and cake shut from The Goop.
 It’s as gross as it sounds.

-Viral infections can also cause red eyes, typically with less or no Goop.
-Both bacterial and viral infections, known as bacterial or viral conjunctivitis, can occur on their own or in conjunction with another illness.
+FYI: Bacterial and viral infections, known as bacterial or viral conjunctivitis, can occur independently or in conjunction with another illness.
 For example, the flu, Covid, and ear infections are all known to be associated with conjunctivitis.

-There is also allergic conjunctivitis - the red itchy eyes caused by an allergy to something.
+There is also allergic conjunctivitis - the red, itchy eyes caused by an allergy to something.
 Allergic conjunctivitis usually has no discharge but lots of redness and itchiness.
-Eye injuries, dry eyes, and more serious ophthalmic conditions requiring prescription eye drops are all other possibilities that your child may need an eye drop.

 How to Administer Eye Drops to Older Children

-- Let the compress sit over the closed eye for a moment, then gently wipe the eyelid from the nose side to the cheek side and repeat as needed.
+- Let the compress sit over the closed eye for a moment, then gently wipe the eyelid from the nose to the cheek side and repeat as needed.

 - Once the eye is clean, or if no cleaning is needed, administer the drops: